spaceship-prompt/spaceship-prompt/README.md

 > An [“Oh My ZSH!”](http://ohmyz.sh/) theme for Astronauts.

 Spaceship is an [“Oh My ZSH!”](http://ohmyz.sh/) minimalistic and powerful theme.
-It combines everything you may need for convenient work, like a real spaceship.
+It combines everything you may need for convenient work, without unnecessary complications, like a real spaceship.

 Currently it shows: